- No legs

 There are several ways to treat leatherjackets:

-- Apply liquid insecticide (1-2 treatments in autumn or spring).
-Here at Lawn and Weed Expert, we use a highly effective liquid insecticide to treat leatherjackets.
-This is by far the best way to treat a leatherjacket infestation.
+- Here at Lawn & Weed Expert, we use a unique treatment that isn’t available anywhere else to deal with leatherjackets - this is by far the best way to treat an infestation.

 Repairing Damage Caused by Leatherjackets

-When it comes to leatherjackets, lawn damage can be serious if they aren’t dealt with swiftly and effectively.
+When it comes to lawn damage done by leatherjackets, the extent of the damage can be serious if they aren’t dealt with swiftly and effectively.
 In fact, if leatherjackets have caused havoc in your garden, there is a chance that your grass may not grow back even once the infestation is under control.

-Depending on the scale of the damage, we may recommend:
+Depending on the scale of the leatherjacket damage, we may recommend:

-Depending on the scale of the damage, we may recommend:
+Depending on the scale of the leatherjacket damage, we may recommend: